dustinpfister/hexo-sitesource-workshops/source/_posts/threejs-mesh.md

 That might come off as a mouth full so maybe another way of explaining it is that there is a point in space in which the geometry of the mesh is relative to.
 The position property can be used to change the value of that point in space.

 Also In this demo I am using the lookAt Method, which is another useful methods that is inherited from, use guessed it, Object3D.

+## Conclusion

+There is not much more to write about with Mesh, at least not at this time.
+However that is not at all the case with many other topics that branch off from Mesh such as [geometry](/2018/04/14/threejs-geometry/), [materials](/2018/04/30/threejs-materials/), [Object3D](/2018/04/23/threejs-object3d/), [Vector3](/2018/04/15/threejs-vector3/), the [Scenes](/2018/05/03/threejs-scene/), and [many more](/categories/three-js/).